 Retail in Oakworth

-There are a number of historic buildings near Oakworth including Cartwright Hall, Hewenden Viaduct, Halifax Town Hall, North Bridge - Halifax, Halifax Minister, Wainhouse Tower, and Shibden Park.
+There are a number of historic buildings near Oakworth including Cartwright Hall, Ilkley Manor House, Hewenden Viaduct, Halifax Town Hall, North Bridge - Halifax, Halifax Minister, and Wainhouse Tower.

-There are a several good towns in the Oakworth area like Ilkley, Sowerby Bridge, Halifax, Todmorden, Huddersfield, Bradley, and Otley.
+There are a number of towns near Oakworth including Ilkley, Sowerby Bridge, Halifax, Todmorden, Huddersfield, Bradley, and Otley.

-The area around Oakworth features a number of interesting ancient sites including Stones Lane Standing Stones, and Centre Hill Beacon Site.
+The area around Oakworth features a number of interesting ancient sites including Stones Lane Standing Stones, Centre Hill Beacon Site, and The Bridestones on Bridestones Moor.

 Bluebell Woods to visit near Oakworth include Middleton Park.